chinmaymishra0609/ChinmayMishra06/README.md

-- 👋 Hi, I’m ChinmayMishra a software developer.
-I am an university gold medalist.
-I have worked in python flask, php codeigniter and currently I am moving on react js.
-At present I am looking for a php developer job too.
+- 👋 Hi, Myself Chinmay Mishra.
+I am a software developer.
+I have worked in python flask, php codeigniter, php laravel.
+I have completed react js.

 <!---
 ChinmayMishra06/ChinmayMishra06 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.